 What should be the itinerary for Northeast India?

-Don’t underestimate the time it takes to travel in Northeast – if you have limited time its best to focus on one area than trying to cover the whole region – travelling in Northeast India can be challenging and time consuming.
-I think you need a minimum of 10 days over here to see one or max two state.
+Don’t underestimate the time it takes to travel in Northeast – if you have limited time its best to focus on one area than trying to cover the whole region – travelling in Northeast India can be challenging and time-consuming.
+I think you need a minimum of 10 days over here to see one or max two states.
 If you want to see a few more states, I would recommend 20 days.
-Also in Arunachal Pradesh you can’t actually just go anywhere – there are government approved tourist routes that you will need to stick to whether going solo or with a tour company.
-Also its best to soak in the place and go slow rather rushing to all the states.
+Also in Arunachal Pradesh, you can’t actually just go anywhere – there are government approved tourist routes that you will need to stick to whether going solo or with a tour company.
+Also, its best to soak in the place and go slow rather rushing to all the states.